secondo-database/secondo/WebUI/README.md

   everywhere — the row, the selection details header, the value plots and the `_layer` stamp in a GeoJSON export.
-- **Point icon** (per layer, in the style editor): points and moving-object positions draw as a circle by default; the `icon` dropdown swaps in a symbol (`bus`, `rail`, `car`, `restaurant`, …) tinted with the layer's colour, so a trains layer and a buses layer are distinguishable by shape and not by colour alone.
+- **Point icon** (per layer, in the style editor): points and moving-object positions draw as a circle by default; the `icon` picker swaps in a symbol (`bus`, `rail`, `car`, `restaurant`, …) tinted with the layer's colour, so a trains layer and a buses layer are distinguishable by shape and not by colour alone.
 The **point radius** still sizes them.
+The picker (`layers/IconPicker`) opens a grid of the glyphs themselves rather than a list of names — a name like `rail-metro` says little about a 15px symbol — each drawn in the layer's colour, with the hovered one named underneath; Escape closes it.
 The icons are [Maki](https://github.com/mapbox/maki) (CC0-1.0, drawn for cartography at small sizes); `layers/icons.ts` rasterises the offered subset into one PNG atlas at first use and hands it to deck.gl, and offering another of Maki's 215